HericlisMartins/desygnerDemo/README.md

 yarn encore dev-server /* Auto load the front end into the broweser when you change the files*/ yarn encore dev --watch /* You will have to manually update the page to see the changes*/

+/* I detected that the ImgUR  blocks the request from the IP numbers like 127.0.0.1 So to use the images show correctly you need to access from a virtual DNS name like localhost:8000 */

 @Symfony Microservice API.

 [API endpoints]